marckie419/MarcMelgar_port/README.md

 Marc Melgar | Portfolio

 Welcome to my portfolio repository!
-I'm Marc R. Melgar, a Computer Engineering student passionate about building meaningful digital experiences—from web applications to systems that solve real-world problems.
+I'm Marc R. Melgar, a Computer Engineering student passionate about building meaningful digital experiences from web applications to systems that solve real-world problems.
 This repository showcases some of the projects I've worked on during my academic and personal journey.

 🧠 About Me